 .ssh directory if it doesn't exist.
 It creates the authorized keys file if it doesn't exist.
 Effectively, ssh key copied to server.

-The program also checks if the key already exists on the server.
+It also checks if the key already exists on the server.
 Unless the

 It further ensures that the key files have appropriate permissions.
 Generally, the user's home directory or any file or directory containing keys files should not be writable by anyone else.
 Otherwise someone else could add new authorized keys for the user and gain access.
 Private key files should not be readable by anyone else.